openpreserve/matchbox/README.md

 	python2.7 ./FindDuplicates.py /home/matchbox/matchbox-data/ all

-### Output of duplicates detection script is a list of possible duplicates (e.g. document 10 is a duplicate candidat for page 2)
+### Output of duplicates detection script is a list of possible duplicates (e.g. document 10 is a duplicate candidate for page 2)

 	[1 of 20] 1
 	[2 of 20] 2 => [10]